-The treatment plan.
-A treatment plan includes several elements: the goals of treatment, the frequency and modalities of treatment provided by the clinician who is writing the treatment plan, and adjunct therapies, if any, that are provided by other clinicians.
-We describe tools for assessing treatment goals and progress toward the goals in the next section on Assessment for Treatment Monitoring and Treatment Outcome.
+A treatment plan includes several elements: the goals of treatment; the frequency and modalities of treatment provided by the clinician who is writing the treatment plan; and adjunct therapies, if any, that are provided by other clinicians.
+We describe tools for assessing treatment goals and progress toward the goals in the section titled Assessment for Treatment Monitoring and Treatment Outcome.